-This is a story for people who find pictures easier to understand than words.
-It is not necessary to be able to read any words at all.
+You can read this book on your own, with another person or in a group.
+It is not necessary to be able to read or to speak any words at all.

-- 1. Start at the beginning and read the story in each picture.
-Encourage the reader to turn the pages at their own pace. - 2.
-Whether you are reading the book with one person or a group, encourage people to tell the story in their own words.
-You will discover what each person thinks are happening, what they already know, and how they feel.
+Start at the beginning and encourage the reader to turn the pages themselves.
+Everyone can tell the story they see in their own way - with words, signs, facial expressions or whatever works for them.

+Whether you are reading the book with one person or with a group, encourage them to tell the story in their own words.
+You will discover what each person thinks is happening, what they already know and how they feel.
 You may think something different is happening in the pictures yourself, but that doesn't matter.
-Wait to see if their ideas change as the story develops.
-Watch, wait and wonder. - 3.
-It can help to prompt the people you are supporting, gradually going deeper into the meaning, for example: - I wonder who that is? - I wonder what is happening? - What is he or she doing now? - I wonder how he or she is feeling? - Do you feel like that?
-Has it happened to you/ your friend/ your family? - 4.
-Some people will not be able to follow the story, but they may be able to understand some of the pictures.
-Stay a little longer with the pictures that interest them.
+Their interpretation tells you about their life experience.

+Some people will follow the story without any problems.
+If a picture is more difficult, it can help to prompt with open questions, gradually going deeper into the meaning:

+- I wonder who that is?

+- I wonder what is happening?

+- What is he or she doing now?

+- I wonder how he or she is feeling?

+- Have you felt like that?
+Has it happened to you/ your friend/ your family?

+You don't have to read the whole story in one sitting.
+Allow people time to follow the pictures at their own pace.
+Stay longer with any pictures they are drawn to.